efchatz/bypassing-av-detection/README.md

 ## Receiving connections
 To be able to capture the response of these executables, I used two C2 servers, namely Sliver, and Nimplant.
-Along with Metasploit, which was used for.
+In addition to Metasploit, which was used for completeness.
 Also, Rust code requests a binary file to load into the process, while Go code loads a simple shellcode.
 So, to export such a file from Nimplant, execute:
 ```
 python NimPlant.py compile
 ```